 To be sure, Smith's own prescription for avoiding the problems of reification also involved the language of "tradition:" he said that we should replace our "religion" language with the language of "personal faith" and "cumulative tradition."
 "Faith," however, carries too much Western, especially Christian, baggage, and it privileges belief and doctrine over action.
 This renders Smith's model unsuitable for both Chinese and Japanese religion, and therefore unsuitable as a general model.
-Smith may have formulated the question for us, but we are still working on the answer.

-Confucianism indeed challenges us to critically examine our own assumptions and conceptual framework, including both the western concept of religion and the Chinese concept of zongjiao.
+Confucianism challenges us to critically examine our own assumptions and conceptual framework, including both the western concept of religion and the Chinese concept of zongjiao.
 The first step is to understand the difference between these two terms.
-Although zongjiao is the direct translation of "religion, " it does not carry precisely the same connotations as the English term, as we have seen.
+Although zongjiao is the direct translation of "religion," it does not carry precisely the same connotations as the English term, as we have seen.
 Another step is to reexamine the conceptual dichotomy of "sacred and profane," as developed by Émile Durkheim, Joachim Wach, and Mircea Eliade.
 The concept of the sacred as that which is "set apart" from the mundane, secular world is generally considered, at least in Western academic circles, to be a common characteristic of all forms of religion.
-But Confucianism deconstructs the sacred-profane dichotomy; it asserts that sacredness is to be found in, not behind or beyond, the ordinary activities of human life -- and especially in human relationships.
-Human relationships are sacred in Confucianism because they are the expression of our moral nature (xing 性), which has a transcendent anchorage in "heaven" (tian 天).
-Herbert Fingarette captured this essential feature of Confucianism in the title of his 1972 book, Confucius: The Secular as Sacred.
-To assume a dualistic relationship between sacred and profane and to use this as a criterion of religion is to beg the question of whether Confucian can count as a religious tradition.
+But recent studies tracing the "geneaology" of the sacred-profane dichotomy in Western scholarship have shown the terms to be "not faithful reflections of reality but scholarly constructs of which the definitions remain up for negotiation and adaptation."

-&lt;sup>25 "On the Very Idea of Religions," loc. cit.: 317.
+&lt;sup>29 "On the Very Idea of Religions," loc. cit., 317.

-&lt;sup>26 The Meaning and End of Religion: 156ff.
+&lt;sup>30 The Meaning and End of Religion, 156ff.